ethereum/ethereum-org-website/README.md

 ## How to contribute

 This project follows the [all-contributors](https://allcontributors.org/docs/en/overview) specification.
-Contributions of any kind welcome!
+Contributions of any kind are welcome!

 ### 1. Submit an issue